 #6 Feed multiple times a day

-Dogs are pretty much like people.
-They overeat out of boredom.
-Many dogs fed free get overweight which leads to other health issues.
-Even worse, this food attracts insects and rodents or can go rancid in hot weather.
+Many dogs who are fed ad lib become overweight which leads to other health issues.
+Even worse, the food may attract insects and rodents or go rancid in hot weather.

 #7 Don’t free-feed your dog